Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Sides of an angle**: each of the rays that form the angle.

 (Transportador)
 **Protractor**: instrument to measure angles.
 The most common units of measure are degrees and radians.
-Degrees denote a rotation of a full circle as $360 \degree$, and in radians this is denoted as $2 \pi$.
+Degrees denote a rotation of a full circle as $360 \text{\textdegree}$, and in radians this is denoted as $2 \pi$.

 An angle can be measured in two ways, because there are two ways in which a ray can be rotated to coincide with another.
 The standard definition of the measure of an angle, is that it's the smallest measure of the two.
-The smallest measure of an angle is always less than or equal to half a circle, i.e. $180 \degree$ or $\pi$ radians.
+The smallest measure of an angle is always less than or equal to half a circle, i.e. $180 \text{\textdegree}$ or $\pi$ radians.

 > Angle measure notation
 >